Precisfice/DEDUCTION/README.md

 > from those whose proofs require techniques particular to a given
 > mathematical discipline.
 >
-> — Riehl, Preface to 'Category Theory in Context' (2016)
+> — Emily Riehl, Preface to 'Category Theory in Context' (2016)

 This project aims to formulate dose-escalation trial protocols using ideas from Applied Category Theory (ACT), carrying out the attendant